-Marching Forward outlines Siena's comprehensive response to COVID-19.
+Marching Forward outlines Siena's ongoing response to COVID-19.

 The safety of our students has been and always will be our top priority.
-Thanks to careful adherence to health and safety protocols – and our Student Acknowledgment and Pledge – Siena College was able to provide an uninterrupted on-campus, in-class experience for everyone who wanted one during the last academic year.
-Many other colleges were not able to do this.
+Thanks to careful adherence to health and safety protocols – and our Student Acknowledgment and Pledge – Siena was able to provide an uninterrupted on-campus, in-class experience for everyone who wanted one during the last academic year and we are committed to doing the same this year.

 Will the Siena community still have to wear masks and be socially distanced this fall?

-It is the College’s intent to relax all physical distancing measures and move toward a mask-optional policy in all indoor settings this fall.
-Of course, that position requires a fully vaccinated community which underscores the need for a vaccine mandate this fall.
+It is the College’s intent to withdraw all physical distancing measures and move toward a mask-optional policy in all indoor settings this fall.
+Of course, that position is contingent upon a vaccinated community - students and employees.

 If I am not vaccinated and the vaccine receives full FDA approval as expected, will I be able attend classes remotely this fall?

-No. Again, we are mandating the COVID vaccine to protect the health of our community, and to provide everyone with the full Siena campus experience.
+No. Again, we are requiring the COVID vaccine to protect the health of our community, and to provide everyone with the full Siena campus experience.

 If I haven’t yet been vaccinated, where can I get my shots?

-Most counties, including Albany County in New York, are regularly holding free clinics.
+Vaccines are readily available at many locations.
 Please check with your county health department or family physician.

 Will there be exemptions for people with medical conditions or whose religious beliefs prohibit vaccinations?

 Yes.
 As with other required vaccines, exemptions can be made for these reasons.
-Students may apply for these exemptions through Siena’s Office of Health Services by emailing firstname.lastname@example.org.
+Students must apply for these exemptions through Siena’s Office of Health Services by emailing firstname.lastname@example.org.
 Exemptions are strictly limited to religious and medical reasons and this process is conducted in consultation with medical, theological and legal experts.